Make Alberta Communities Stronger With a Community & Post-Secondary Education Portal

 - Governments would have an easy way for businesses and groups to access the many grants and financial incentives for hiring students.
 It would be entirely self-contained, and the data collected could help identify issues and inform decisions about investments and cuts.
 (For example, which areas Alberta businesses need help in, financial programs that don’t work. the information necessary to understand shortcomings, etc.) Once set up, the government could also add services such as the government job board.

 - Much of the software and programming needed for a system of this nature already exists, so it would only require integration.

-- A low upfront investment in comparison to similar programs, but still create jobs to build the portal, maintaining, administration, etc.
+- A low upfront investment compared to similar programs, but still create jobs to build the portal, maintain, administration, etc.